AlecCodes/AlecCodes/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning about One-to-many relationships in SQL.
+- 🌱 I’m currently learning about Many-to-many relationships in SQL.
 - ☕ I’m in interested in JPA Repository.
 - 🔭 I’m looking to contribute to the TidePool project.